 It is important that the personal data we hold about you is accurate and current and we take all reasonable precautions to ensure that this is the case but we do not undertake to check or verify the accuracy of personal data provided by you.
 Please keep us informed if your personal data changes during your relationship with us either by logging onto your account on the website or by contacting us.
 We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal data that you provide to us.

 7 - Transfers of your personal data to other countries

 It is possible that personal data we collect from you may be transferred, stored and/or processed outside the European Economic Area, specifically by Sage Pay.

 In connection with such transfers: this is made on the basis of an adequacy decision, namely: the Privacy Shield for transfers to the US; or the European Commission has decided that the relevant non-EU country ensures an adequate level of protection.

 We set out below a summary of the rights available to you in connection with your personal data.
-These rights exist in addition to your ability to withdraw your consent via the Parent Zone to our processing your personal data for those purposes set out in section 3.2 above.
+These rights exist in addition to your ability to withdraw your consent via the Parent Zone to our processing your personal data for those purposes set out above.

 You have the right to obtain from us the rectification of inaccurate personal data that we hold and which concerns you.
 We will do this without undue delay.
 If you would like to exercise this right, please contact us using the contact details set out above.